 Benefits of systematic sampling

 There are several benefits to using a systematic sample for research.

 This type of sampling is particularly beneficial where the budget is limited as the sample selection process is straightforward.

 It provides some control over the process

 While systematic sampling retains an element of randomness, it also introduces some control and process into the selection process.

 Systematic sampling carries a low-risk factor because there’s a low chance that the data can be contaminated.
 This is because of the even distribution of members to form samples.

-Researchers have no control over who gets selected for systematic sampling.
+After the initial starting point, researchers have little control over who gets selected for systematic sampling.
 The selection process is truly random, creating a buffer against favoritism when it comes to data collection.

 Limitations of systematic sampling